ringabout/httpx/README.md

 # httpx
-This project is based on Dom96's perfect work on [httpbeast](https://github.com/dom96/httpbeast) and add windows support.
+This project is based on Dom96's perfect work on [httpbeast](https://github.com/dom96/httpbeast) and adds windows support.

 ## Installation